hove-io/transit_model/src/documentation/nl_hellogo_fares_read.md

-# Syntus fares reading specification
+# HelloGo fares reading specification
 ## Introduction
 This document describes how fares provided by Keolis Netherlands are read in Navitia Transit Model (NTM).